methodgames/methodgames.github.io/roleplay.md

 ## Purge Rules

 The Purge is a PVP event for the end of the wipe in which everyone can experience vanilla style PVP and raiding with minimal liability as the server wipes the following day.
 With this in mind, **enjoy the gameplay but please always be respectful to each other**.
 While general banter is acceptable, excessive toxicity is not.
 Please remember at the end of the day, the community you are PVPing with is the same community that you will be interacting with in the future.

+#### May 2024 Faction Wars:
+- The Faction Wars will be a mid-wipe purge **only** for the PRZ that will take place between 5/18/2024 @ 12 PM Eastern until 5/19/2024 @ 10 PM Eastern.
+- Keep an eye on the Discord for more details!

 #### Gameplay:
 - The purge is vanilla gameplay and begins the Tuesday before wipe at 7 PM Eastern.